VIGGU-7/pterodactyl-api/readme.md

 ## Credits
 This project was inspired by and integrates with the Pterodactyl Panel.
 Special thanks go to [FlashNodes](https://flashnodes.in) for providing affordable and reliable hosting solutions that make managing Pterodactyl so much easier.
 Their support and services have been instrumental in developing and testing this API project.

-Let me know if you’d like additional sections or features in the README!
+Let me know if you’d like additional  features